 Sometimes when you least expect it you find something that is a little bit different.
-Such was the case during a recent guided walk on the South Beach Trail in Pacific Rim National Park Reserve.
+Such was the case during a recent guided walk on the South Beach Trail in Pacific Rim National Park Reserve when I found two different taildroppers.
 Usually I expect to find Banana Slugs (Ariolimax columbianus) on this trail and they were out in huge numbers, probably in response to the recent rainfall.
-Occasionally, I’ll find a Chocolate Arion (Arion rufus), an introduced European slug that I like to call the Licorice Slug since its typical colouration and texture is like black licorice (the colour of this species varies from black through to a reddish brown).
+Occasionally, I’ll find a Chocolate Arion (Arion rufus), an introduced European slug.
+I like to call this species the Licorice Slug since its typical colouration and texture is like black licorice.
+The colour of this species varies from black through to a reddish brown.
 Finding two slugs in the early part of the walk was a bonus and maybe foreshadowed what was to come.

-I know that the Yellow-bordered Taildropper (Prophysaon foliolatum) occurs on the west coast of Vancouver Island and have seen it several times in Uclulet so I was fairly confident that I’d run into one this year.
+I know that the Yellow-bordered Taildropper (Prophysaon foliolatum) occurs on the west coast of Vancouver Island.
+I have seen it several times in Uclulet so I was fairly confident that I’d run into one this year.
 They definitely don’t seem to be as common as the ubiquitous Banana Slug, the signature species of coastal temperate rainforest, but they’re worth looking out for.
 While I didn’t spot any on the way out to South Beach I noticed what I initially thought were two on the way back.
-Both were on old wet boardwalk and on other occasions I’ve seen them on wooden structures like decks and railings.
+Both slugs were on old wet boardwalk.
+On other occasions, I’ve seen them on wooden structures like decks and railings.

-At first I thought that the smaller of these two slugs was simply an immature Yellow-bordered Taildropper.
+At first I thought that the smaller of these two slugs was an immature Yellow-bordered Taildropper.
 With a little research and some deliberation, I now think that the smaller one might actually be a Reticulate Taildropper (Prophysaon andersonii).
 This species is smaller than A. foliolatum and pale brownish in colour.
-It also has a diamond mesh pattern on its back and the mantle is marked with dark bands but no yellow margin.
+It also has a diamond mesh pattern on its back.
+However, the mantle is marked with dark bands but lacks a yellow margin.
 The foot fringe is a pale gray and usually lacks vertical lines – these lines are lacking in the smaller slug that I photographed.
 This species is generally smaller, reaching a size of 60mm.
-Unfortunately, I didn’t turn both slugs over – P. andersonii has a brilliant white sole while P. foliolatum has a cream coloured sole.
+Unfortunately, I didn’t turn both slugs over.
+P. andersonii has a brilliant white sole while P. foliolatum has a cream coloured sole.
 I’ll have to wait for Rob Forsyth, author of Land Snails of British Columbia to get back to me before confirming the identification.
 I’ll update this post when I find out more!

 It’s remarkable what you start to notice when you pay a little attention to your surroundings!
 Fabulous that a casual walk in the woods would produce three, and possibly four, species of slugs on a wet west coast day in British Columbia.